dnaHunter/ArcaneArchiveFrontend/README.md

 Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented.

 I will use authenticaition to have users who can reserve books and leave reviews with names.

 ## Roadmap

-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
-Think about what you can reasonably complete before the due date.
-The more detail you provide, the easier it will be to build.
+- Create client

+  - react project with routes and boilerplate pages

+- Create server

+  - express project with routing, with placeholder 200 responses

+- Create migrations

+- Create 10 sample books and 20 sample reviews on the database.

+- Feature: homepage

+  - Backend endpoint for get "/books".
+  - Implement frontend homepage

+- Feature: book details page without reviews

+  - Backend endpoint for get "/books/:id"
+  - Frontend page for book details

+- Feature: reviews to book details page - defaults to aynonomus if not logged in

+  - Implement backend for get "/reviews/:bookid" and post "/reviews".
+  - Implement the forntend add new reviews and to display all the reviews for the book.

+- Feature: reader page

+  - Implement the backend for get "/books/:id/reader"
+  - Implement the frontend for the reader page
+  - Add lockout feature while book is being viewed - Add timelimit

+- Feature: Upload new books to the libary

+  - Create the backend for post "/books"
+  - Implement the frontend for upload page

+- Feature users can login:

+  - Create backend for post "/register"
+  - Create frontend for register page

+- Feature logged in user can have reviews linked to there account.

+- Feature logged in users can borrow books

+  - Create backend for patch for "books/:id/borrow"
+  - Add borrow book section to book details

+- Feature borrowed books homepage

+- Bug fixing

 ## Nice-to-haves